jyeon172/DS-TermProject/README.md

 # DS-TermProject
 This project is a Term-Project of Data Science Lecture.

-*Covid19.py* <-- This file is our final result
+We uploaded our final code.
 Also, we uploaded our algorithm that can be used in general.

-*data_analysis.py* <-- This is data analysis code using Random Forest Classifier, Logistic Regression, and Decision Tree Classifier
+*Covid19.py <-- This file is our final result *data_analysis.py <-- This is data analysis code using Random Forest Classifier, Logistic Regression, and Decision Tree Classifier
-*one_hot_encoidng.py* <-- This is one-hot encoding code using Pandas and Numpy
+*one_hot_encoidng.py <-- This is one-hot encoding code using Pandas and Numpy

 Our team members: